XueShannon/Resume/README.md

 # Resume
-This is the Resume of Xiaochan Xue
+This is the Resume for Xiaochan Xue